Migrate data with Object Storage

 s3://[YOUR-BUCKET-NAME]/

-1. Access the Cloud Hadoop edge node
+1. Access Cloud Hadoop edge node

-Connect to the edge node of the Cloud Hadoop cluster you want to work with.
+Access the edge node of the Cloud Hadoop cluster you want to work with.

 2. Check access